HRs rally Dodgers past Diamondbacks 4-3 in 11 to avoid sweep

 - 20 new openings in Seattle — including a ramen shop from an Iron Chef and a Japanese doughnut shop

+Russell Martin and David Freese also hit solo shots for the Dodgers, who stopped Arizona’s six-game winning streak.
+Los Angeles raised its season total to 238 homers, a franchise record.

+“Sick.
+That just shows how many great players we have on this team,” Pederson said.
+“It’s pretty special.
+You never know — one through nine or anyone off the bench is going to change the ballgame.”

-Pedro Baez got three outs for his first save of the season.
+Pedro Baez, having worked in three straight games, got three outs for his first career save.

 The Diamondbacks, chasing an NL wild card, had runners on second and third with two outs in the 10th against winner Casey Sadler (4-0), but Jarrod Dyson grounded out softly to second base.
 Arizona was unable to complete its first four-game sweep of the Dodgers.